firesharkstudios/butterfly-db/README.md

 - Support for async/await
 - Subscribe to data change events

+*Butterfly.Db* can be used with the other [Butterfly.Server](https://github.com/firesharkstudios/butterfly-server) packages or can be used on its own.

 # Install from Nuget

 | Name | Package | Install |